DavidSA06/DavidSA06.github.io/platzi.md

 ![Bot Picture](https://imgur.com/dqhuIhx.jpg)

-To see the Twitter account from which the publications can be viewed, click here [here](https://twitter.com/Jaeger06_Bot)
+To see the Twitter account from which the publications can be viewed, click [here](https://twitter.com/Jaeger06_Bot).

 To see the Repository, click [here](https://github.com/DavidSA06/Raspberry).